 Dagger had drilled into us that we were the unheralded saviors of the human race and that we had to be willing to sacrifice everything.
 Everything, including our childhoods, I thought wistfully.

 As I got closer, a knot of tension tightened in my stomach.
-A semi circular board hanging from a tree with the words Gypsy Fair scrawled across it marked the entrance, and several people were lined up to pay the five dollar entrance fee.
+A semicircular board hanging from a tree with the words Gypsy Fair scrawled across it marked the entrance, and several people were lined up to pay the five-dollar entrance fee.
 I walked straight past the line.
-A woman moved to intercept, then got a better look at me and changed her mind.
+A woman moved to intercept me, then got a better look at me and changed her mind.

 A small body squirmed against my stomach, then wiggled its way up the underside of my hunting coat, popping up past my collar.

-*You get that sense of home, too, boy, don’t you?* I asked Harps.
+You get that sense of home, too, boy, don’t you?
+I asked Harps.
 After several days of bus journeys and sleeping in depots, it felt good to see familiar sights and sounds.
-I took in a deep breath, soaking in the familiar scents--the linseed oil that preserved the wood of our wagons, the distinctic yeasty smell from the way we cooked our bread, the acidic smell of the dye used to brighten fabrics.
+I took in a deep breath, soaking in the familiar scents—the linseed oil that preserved the wood of our wagons, the distinctive yeasty smell of homecooked bread, the sharp acidic smell of the dye used to brighten fabrics.

 I don’t get scared.
 You know that, I thought back.
 Dagger hadn’t raised a coward.
 I’m just ready in case something happens.